dtoledoz0207/how_to_create_a_ruby_gem_dtz/README.md

     $ bundle gem name_of_my_gem

-If is the first time that you make a gem, in the terminal you will see some configuration questions and you only have to type the following answers:
+If is the first time that you make a gem, in the terminal you will see some configuration questions, for this example we are going to use rspec for the test and you only have to type the following answers:

-    Do you want to generate tests with your gem? rspec Do you want to license your code permissively under the MIT license? y Do you want to include a code of conduct in gems you generate? y
+    Do you want to generate tests with your gem? *rspec* Do you want to license your code permissively under the MIT license? *y* Do you want to include a code of conduct in gems you generate? *y*

 And that’s it.
 You’ll see a folder with the name of your gem and inside some files that bundle creates for you.